bcpierce00/unison/INSTALL.md

   https://ocaml.org/.
 (Note that ocaml upstream says that 5.x is experimental.
 The standard approach is the most recent 4.x ocaml release.)
+- A non-ancient C compiler
 - GNU make
-- Basic POSIX tools: sh, sed (optional, for manuals)
+- Basic POSIX tools: sh, sed (optional, for manuals), perhaps more

 ##### Optional, for the GUI only